Alias (band): Never Say Never 2005–2010

 In 1992, Alias recorded their second album, but grunge was on the rise and metal was fading.
 EMI Canada sat on the record and encouraged Curci to record a solo album, Dreamer’s Road, which was released in 1994.

 DeMarchi became a support and touring player for The Cranberries, then recorded and toured in support of Are You Listening?, the 2007 solo album by The Cranberries lead singer Dolores O'Riordan.
 While on tour, he found that people were asking him to autograph copies of the second Alias album, which had not been released.
 Some of the songs from that album had appeared on Dreamer's Road and been illegally recorded and printed.
 As a result, in January 2009, EMI announced the release of Alias' second album, Never Say Never.

 In early 2005, an acoustic version of "More Than Words Can Say" was released on a VH1 compilation disc, Classic Metal Mania: Stripped.

-Also in 2005, "More Than Words Can Say" was featured in a Subway commercial aired during the Super Bowl.
+That same year, "More Than Words Can Say" was featured in a Subway commercial aired during the Super Bowl.

 Alias played New York's CMJ Music Marathon in 2005, and the 2006 Dour Festival in Belgium.

 In 2010, Alias headlined, with an acoustic set, at the opening party of Chicago's Melodic Rock Fest 2.
 On 21 August 2014, Alias played at The Sturgis Canada Motorcycle Rally and Music Festival in Merritt, British Columbia, which was the first full live show for the band in many years.
 The reunion band members included Curci, Hassel, Steve DeMarchi, Denny DeMarchi, guitarist Roscoe Stewart, and drummer Chris Sutherland.

 In 2013, Fossen, Fisher and Derosier were inducted into the Rock and Roll Hall of Fame as members of Heart.
 Fisher has continued to record, most recently with The Human Tribe.
 On May 15, 2020, Denny DeMarchi died of cancer, at age 57.
 Marco Mendoza and Michael Marquart continue to record; Mendoza as late as 2018, Marquart as recently as 2021.